fernandoeduardo/agency-microservices/README.md

     3. payment-processor;

-- Create a new Order by making the Request below:
+- Create a new Orders by making the Request below:
 ````
 curl --location --request POST 'localhost:8081/orders' \
 --header 'Content-Type: application/json' \